tom-montgomery/Replica2MXD/README.md

 # Replica2MXD
-Adds all feature classes contained in a specific enterprise geodatabase replica to an already created mxd file.
+Creates MXD files from enterprise geodatabase replicas containing all feature classes and tables.
+Use when re-creating replicas or for quickly checking replica contents.

 After having created numerous MXDs to define which feature classes are included in a replica, I decided to automate it.
-I could not figure out how to auto create MXD files using arcobjects to really automate the whole process, so for now this module only supports adding replica feature classes to a single mxd at a time.
-Hopefully in the future it will be possible to simply point to a SDE and create MXD files of all the replicas.
+Use a list of fully qualified replica names for the replica_list variable or use the keyword "ALL" to create MXD files for all replicas in the enterprise geodatabase of interest.